velartrill/velartrill.github.io/orig/reunited.md

 She responds with just a quiet little murmur, the way she always does when she's too overwhelmed with happiness and gratitude to speak.

 "So *this* is how Cas keeps you under control, huh?"
 Livkir teases.
-"Just massages the defiance out of you each morning?
-I'll have to remember this next time you start swinging punches at me."
+"I'll have to remember this next time you start swinging punches at me."

 "I— I'm r-really sorry—"